AutodeskGames/stingray-docs/source/sdk_help/extend_editor/plugin_extensions/assets.md

 -	You might also want to accompany your custom asset type extension with a *template* extension, which can create new assets of your custom type.
 See ~{ Define templates for new assets }~.
 -	You also might want to set up a *preview* extension, which determines the behavior of the **Asset Preview** panel when the user selects an asset of your type in the **Asset Browser**.
 See ~{ Define previews for custom assets }~.
+-	If you can use SJSON for storing your custom asset data, you can take advantage of some of the built-in editing and asset creation features offered by the editor.
+See ~{ Editing custom asset types }~.

 ## Configuration